scrymastic/edr-agent/README.md

 Once installed and configured, the EDR Agent operates autonomously, monitoring specified events and communicating with the EDR server.
 Interaction with the agent is primarily through the EDR server's interface for command execution and event analysis.

 ![alt text](imgs/image-1.png)

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you encounter any problems or have suggestions for improvements.

 ## License